 The District adopts an annual operating budget that includes proposed expenses and the sources of revenue to finance them.
-The District's operating budget remains in effect the entire year and may be amended by Board action.
+The District's operating budget remains in effect the entire year and may be amended if realization of economic data significantly differs from assumptions used to prepare the original budget.
 The District's budget is prepared on a modified cash basis for cash flow and monitoring purposes and is used throughout the year to monitor the District's monthly activity on a comparative basis.